Nemin32/Nemin32.github.io/_drafts/folklore2.md

 The entire premise of SligStorm's story.
 {:.subtitle}

-Despite popular rumors, SligStorm is nothing more than an idea OWI lightly experimented with in their early days.
+Despite popular rumors, **SligStorm** is nothing more than an idea OWI lightly experimented with (strictly on the theoretical level!) in their early days.
 The planned game was about an albino Slig, who is almost killed by his brethren for being a deviant.
 It would have been as long as the Slig Barracks level in Exoddus, featuring two minutes of cut-scenes.
 However, it never got this far and instead was scrapped in the idea phase.

-Despite this, both OWI and the fandom spoke of SligStorm as something that will eventually happen:
+This, however, didn't stop OWI nor the fandom, who spoke of SligStorm as something that will eventually happen:

 {% include caption.html url="/imgs/folklore/sligstorm.jpg" description='<a href="http://www.the-nextlevel.com/tnl/content/99-OddWorld-SligStorm-Back-From-Vaporware-Limbo">Source</a>' %}